Robert-W/grunt-ftp-push/README.md

 This plugin uses Sergi Mansilla's <a href="https://github.com/sergi/jsftp">jsftp</a> node.js module.

+## Coming Soon
+Adding in list of files ot exclude from the upload.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).